Budapest is cool. You won’t know it when you first arrive but spend 24 hours there and you’ll soon realize what a hip and trendy city it is.

 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change frequently.
-Our friends at SafetyWing created a helpful website that provides information on containment measures, testing and treatment, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines change almost everyday.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Budapest, be sure to check the Flatten the Curve website for information on travel restrictions to Hungary.